cp3402-students/cp3402-2021-site-cp3402-2019-team09/deployment.md

 Enter http://192.168.33.10/ on your browser to see if it works properly. <br/>

 # Web Hosting

 * Staging site - http://3.26.44.161/
 * Production site - http://3.24.124.61/ <br/>

 # Version Control

+Version control will compare the old and the new version of the code or file in order to keep track of the changes that has been made by every member of the repository. <br/>
+It allows team members to create a new branch and edit from that branch then merge the main branch and the develop branch together as GitFlow prevents the commits from conflicting and overwriting other people’s commit. <br/>

 # Project Management